beyondpie/mssc/README.md

 The test script can be download here:
 <https://github.com/beyondpie/mssc/blob/main/inst/rscript/test.R>.
 You
-can also use the command line below to find the script.
+can also use the R command below to find the script.

 ``` r
 ## test.R script can be got from the package.